umair-gujjar/react-router-transitions/README.md

 [![Dependency Status](https://david-dm.org/doctolib/react-router-transitions.svg?theme=shields.io)](https://david-dm.org/doctolib/react-router-transitions)
 [![devDependency Status](https://david-dm.org/doctolib/react-router-transitions/dev-status.svg?theme=shields.io)](https://david-dm.org/doctolib/react-router-transitions#info=devDependencies)

-React router transitions enable transitions support in react-router, it supports history and supports all kind of animations.
+React router transitions enable transitions support in react-router, it supports history and all kind of animations.

-The main goal of this module is to handle history navigation by providing the correct animation if the user go back or go forward.
-It's a requirement especially on mobile to provide a great user experience.
+The main goal of this module is to handle history navigation by providing the correct animation if the user goes back or goes forward.
+It is a requirement especially on mobile to provide a great user experience.

 ## Install